Is There A Time Limit To Claim For A Car Accident?

 What Is The Time Limit To Claim For A Car Accident?

-If you’ve been injured in a car accident, you might be wondering, “How long after an accident can you claim?”
+If you’ve been injured in a car accident, you might be asking, “How long after an accident can you claim for damage and injuries?”

 Are There Exceptions To The Time Limit To Claim For A Car Accident?